Modular interpretation of a non-reductive Chow quotient: Chen-Gibney-Krashen parameter spaces

-In this section we summarize the relevant aspects of the CGK moduli spaces $T_{d,n}$ from \cite{Chen-Gibney-Krashen} that we will need throughout this paper.
-We begin by recalling the closed points of these moduli spaces and introduce some terminology we shall use in discussing the rational varieties they parameterize and the trees associated to them.
-We then list the salient properties of these moduli spaces that will be used later in the paper.
+In this section we summarize the relevant aspects of the CGK parameter spaces $T_{d,n}$ from \cite{Chen-Gibney-Krashen} that we will need throughout this paper.
+We begin by recalling the closed points of these spaces and introduce some terminology we shall use in discussing the rational varieties they parameterize and the trees associated to them.
+We then list the salient properties that will be used later in the paper.